Azure/azure-support-scripts/RunCommand/Windows/Windows_Mellanox_Driver_Validation/README.md

 - Event log lookback is 30 days by default.
 - Adapter age warning threshold is 365 days; > 730 days shows a higher-severity warning.

+## Known Issues

+- On some VM SKUs, `Get-PnpDevice` may not enumerate the Mellanox adapter even when present.
+If the adapter is visible in Device Manager but not detected by the script, run `Get-WmiObject Win32_PnPSignedDriver | Where-Object { $_.DeviceName -match 'Mellanox' }` directly to confirm.

 ## Liability

 As described in the [MIT license](../../../LICENSE.txt), these scripts are provided